4nto/bba/README.md

 If you launch it as unprivileged user you can only see the system information

-If you want use the desktop entry set the absoulute path in Exec and Icon entries in it
+If you want use the desktop entry edit in bba-root.desktop the Exec and Icon entries with absoulute path

 Dependecies
 --------------